julianhille/MuhammaraJS/packages/native/docs/low-level/read-pdfs.md

 var reader = muhammara.createReader("input.pdf");

 console.log(reader.getPagesCount());

+reader.end();
 ```

+Call `end()` when the reader is no longer needed, after every object and stream
+parsed from it has been consumed.
+It closes the underlying file handle; skipping
+it leaves `input.pdf` locked on Windows, where the file then cannot be deleted
+or renamed.

 Readers provide page counts, PDF level, trailers, page dictionaries, and
 low-level PDF objects. `parsePage(index)` exposes page boxes and rotation;